 The Maple League Micro-Certificate in Teaching and Learning offers an opportunity to deepen your understanding of your own teaching practices, while building a support network of engaged, innovative educators and getting personalized mentorship.

-Piloted in the 21/22 year, the Maple League Micro-Certificate in Teaching and Learning is a ten-month program for faculty at all stages of their careers.
+Piloted in the 21/22 year, the Maple League Micro-Certificate in Teaching and Learning is a nine-month program for faculty at all stages of their careers.
 Join an intimate cohort of passionate educators from across the Maple League to build an innovative, reflective pedagogical practice.
 Available to full-time and part-time faculty and staff on any Maple League Campus.
-Registration is limited to three individuals from each of the four Maple League Universities, and is on a first-come, first-served basis.
+Registration is limited to four individuals from each of the four Maple League Universities.

 By the end of the program, participants will develop their ability to: